aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # III.
 Required Runs
 --------------------------------------------------------------------------------

-1. IOR, sequential, N to N, reads and writes
+1. IOR, sequential, N to N, reads and writes - `IOR test 1.d`
+2. IOR, random, small-transaction, N to N, reads and writes - `IOR test 3.d`
+3. mdtest, shared directory, creates - `mdtest 1.e`

 - *a.* Run the `IOR test 1.d`, sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the read and write bandwidth in the output.
 - *b.* Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.
 - *c.* Rerun the test with this QoS setting and record the read and write bandwidth in the output.
 - *d.* For job counts of 2, 3, 4, and 5.
 Run independent jobs like 1a,
       above, simulteneously where the read and write bandwidth QoS for each job is set to the same 20% value used for 1c.
 Record read and write bandwidth for each job.
 - *e.* Remove the QoS setting

 2. IOR, random, small-transaction, N to N, reads and writes